We live and breath retail. See how we

 Note: This report summary is one or two months behind the current month as standard reporting practice.
 The content is indicative only and incomplete with certain data undisclosed.
 Subscribe to access this data or take out a free 30 day subscription trial now.

-Retail Economics forecasts Online DIY & Gardening sales to decline by 00% in 2021, reflecting unfavourable year-on-year comparisons with 2020.
-Overall online penetration will remain above 2019’s pre-pandemic levels at 00% of total sales in 2021
+Retail Economics forecasts online DIY & Gardening sales to decline by 00% in 2021, reflecting unfavourable year-on-year comparisons with 2020.

 Take out a free 30 day trial subscription to read the full report >

 We give you everything in one place

 You get a range of data sources, independent analysis and commentary all in a single report which allows you to develop a holistic understanding of the sector

 Our use of wide-reaching data sources, trusted expertise and use of plain language helps you get to the crux of complex issues for better decision making

 Benefit from our forward-looking analysis

 Our reports include retail outlooks, underpinned by our proprietary forecasts allowing you to develop better, more data driven strategies

 Retail Economics publishes monthly Retail Sector Reports for the UK DIY & Gardening sector giving you actionable insights for your business.